pkshahid/snipbox_api/README.md

 ------------------------------------------------------------
 # Note:
-This repository contains sample `env` file and values to check the application.
+1. This repository contains sample `env` file and values to check the application.
 Change them as requirement.
+2. Application is containerized using `db.sqlite3` for ease of use.
+Can be integrated with other DBMS like PostgreSQL by creating a PostgreSQL service in `compose.yml` and define setup congigurations in django's `settings.py`